Hafiz Siddiq

 Hafiz Mohd.
 Siddiq (1940 – 13 March 2012) was an Indian politician and member of parliament.
 He served as a member of the 8th Lok Sabha (1984–89) from Moradabad parliamentary constituency.
 Prior to participating in Lok Sabha elections, he served as a minister of State for Revenue after electing to Uttar Pradesh Legislative Assembly (1980–84).
 He was affiliated with the Indian National Congress.

 Biography

 He was born to Haji Mohd.
 Ibrahim in 1940 at Moradabad, Uttar Pradesh.
-He did his matriculation from Muslim Inter Collage, Moradabad, and later he was appointed a member of Managing Committee, in addition to Muslim Inter College, Moradabad.
+He did his matriculation from Muslim Inter College, Moradabad, and later he was appointed a member of Managing Committee, in addition to Muslim Inter College, Moradabad.

 He was married to Shamim Fatima, with whom he had six children, including three daughters and three sons.